aaaaaa123456789/gb-debug-information/debuginfo.md

 the actual source text.
-This issue is compounded when the source code is not in assembly, but in a higher-level language such as C: recovering the original source code would require automated decompilation, and this is infeasible at the level of reconstruction generally desired by developers (for example, comments and variable names cannot be reconstructed at all).
+This issue is compounded when the source code is not in assembly, but in a higher-level language such as C: recovering the original source code would require automated decompilation, and this is infeasible at the level of reconstruction generally desired by developers (for example, comments and variable names cannot be recovered at all).

 Therefore, a debug information file can contain references to source files, symbol tables, and other useful information that an analyzer (such as an interactive debugger) may need to properly process, analyze and display the